-A selection of ninety masterpieces, representative of the collection’s importance both on a national and international level, will be presented at the 2018 opening show in Rome.
+A selection of ninety masterpieces, representative of the collection’s importance both on a national and international level, will be presented at the Rome opening show.
 This exhibition will be curated by the archaeologist and art historian Professor Salvatore Settis and by the archaeologist Professor Carlo Gasparri both of the Accademia dei Lincei.
 The collection will then tour around the world to a number of prestigious museum institutions.

 "Today’s agreement is the fruit of a happy fortunate alignment between the intentions of the Torlonia family and the present officeholders of the Ministry.
 It represents a first step towards the enhancement of these works’ Alessandro Poma Murialdo observed on signing: "All the works in the collection have, until now, been preserved with care under the egis of the family, and now of the Fondazione Torlonia.
 They have been subject to constant and scrupulous conservation at the sole expense of the family, that has engaged a select group of trusted technicians and restorers."
 Alessandro Poma Murialdo, Administrator, Fondazione Torlonia.